dylan-shao/ML-DS-Udacity_Data_Scientist_Nanodegree/0. Projects/Unspuervised Learning: Identify_Customer_Segments/README.md

 A:

 as we can see, we have 4 binary variables, and 13 multi-level variables, in which 5 of them have more than 7 different values, so I dropped those columns, and encoded the other 8 columns

+special treatment was applied to `OST_WEST_KZ`, since it only has 2 dimensions but value is not numerical, I converted it to binary values

 #### Step 1.2.2: Engineer Mixed-Type Features